 Surrendering a Sheltie to Rescue

 If you currently own a Sheltie, work with, or know of a shelter that has a Sheltie and you need rescue for him/her, please call us at +1 (888) 399-2220.
-If you get voicemail, please leave a brief message with a contact number and someone will be back in touch with you the same day.
+If you get our voicemail, please leave a brief message with a contact number and someone will be back in touch with you the same day.
+You may also email us at email@example.com with a brief description and a photo of the dog in need.

-Since we work closely with the other Sheltie rescue in the state, Lowcountry/Charleston Sheltie Rescue, to provide safe haven for Shelties in need, we almost always have room for a new rescue.
-Both SC Sheltie Rescue and Lowcountry Sheltie Rescue are members of the ASSA (American Shetland Sheepdog Association) National Sheltie Rescue Network, which means we must meet certain requirements for the medical care of our rescues and for approving/screening new homes.
+We house rescued Shelties with foster homes throughout the state, and we almost always have room for a new rescue.
+We are a member of the ASSA (American Shetland Sheepdog Association) National Sheltie Rescue Network, which means we must meet certain requirements for the medical care of our rescues and for approving/screening new homes.
 We are always ready to provide a vet reference to anyone considering relinquishing their Sheltie(s) to us.**

-**If you are considering another rescue, PLEASE ask them for a vet reference.
+**If you are considering working with another rescue to rehome your dog, PLEASE ask them for a vet reference.
 If they can't give you a vet to call who will verify that they are a good, responsible rescue, DON'T give them your dog.
 For every good rescue out there, there are just as many bad ones.
 Anyone can respresent himself as a rescue person.
 It's up to you to check them out.

 What happens when you surrender your Sheltie?